Playoff set: Alabama vs. Cincinnati, Michigan vs. Georgia - NewsBreak

 Playoff set: Alabama vs. Cincinnati, Michigan vs. Georgia

-IRVING, Texas — (AP) — Cincinnati will play Alabama and Michigan will face Georgia on New Year's Eve after being selected to the College Football Playoff as a historic field of four was set Sunday.
+IRVING, Texas (AP) — Cincinnati will play Alabama and Michigan will face Georgia on New Year’s Eve after being selected to the College Football Playoff as a surprise-free field of four was set Sunday.

 Fourth-seeded Cincinnati becomes the first team to break through college football’s glass ceiling and reach the CFP from a non-Power Five conference.
 The Bearcats (13-0) won the American Athletic Conference and head into the postseason as the only unbeaten team in the country.